 My belief is that children should not be in therapy forever.
 Some children may only require a few therapy sessions, and some children may require more sessions, which will depend on the presenting psychological concerns and other environmental life factors.
 I start by meeting with the parents for a brief consultation (5-10 minutes) and if more consultation time is required, I would be happy to schedule another time to have more time to discuss about your child progress and parenting guidance.
 Check out my blog, where I provide parenting tips.

 What is your Fee per session?

 My fee will vary on the type of service being provided.
 I will be glad to discuss this during our 15 minute consultation call.
 For young children I will generally meet with them 40-45 minutes.
 I will also meet with the parent(s) after session for a brief consultation (5-10 minutes).
 If consultation exceeds 10 minutes, it will be necessary to schedule an additional parent consultation session at the set fee that we have agreed on at the start of treatment per 45 minutes.
-I am on a few insurance panel, click here to see if I am part of your insurance network.

 How Do I Make an Appointment for My Child?